IBM-Bluemix-Docs/security-advisor/setup-activity.md

   {: codeblock}

 2. Change into the `security-advisor-activity-insights` folder.
-3. Current supported versions:
-   - v1.0 : Change to `v1.0` folder.
-      **Note**: This version will not work after 30th Sept 2019 and will be removed.
-   - v2.0 : Change to `v2.0` folder.
+3. Change into the directory for the version of the chart that you're using.
+Current supported versions include `v2.0` and `v3.0`.

 4. Extract the `.tar` file by running the following command.